MicrosoftDocs/power-platform/power-platform/admin/automatic-environment-cleanup.md

 Only developer and [Dataverse for Teams environments](inactive-teams-environment.md) are affected by the actvity-based automatic cleanup.

 > [!IMPORTANT]
 > You can't turn off this cleanup mechanism.
 However, you can review the last activity date for developer environments in the Power Platform admin center.

 ### Timeline for unused environments

+The time difference from the first warning that the environment will be disabled to the final deletion of the environment is 37 days - production enviroments are not subject to this timeline.

-The environment's administrators and the user who created the environment are notified by email according to the schedule described in the following table.
+The environment's administrators and the user who created the environment are notified by email according to the schedule described in the following table

 | State of environment | Power Platform action |
 | --- | --- |